lucasmun09/website/content/post/reverse-engineering-dodotronics-microphone/index.md

 ![dodoschematicwithvalues](fromdodo.png)

-It can be seen clearly with this schematic and cross-referencing the parts that the Dodotronics has two amplifier IC and high pass filters set on them.
+It can be seen clearly that this schematic and cross-referencing the parts that the Dodotronics has two amplifier IC and high pass filters set on them.
 By using a component meter that I have received from China, I was able to decode the resistor and capacitor values.

 From the calculations I have done, both amplifiers has the threshold frequency of 1.6kHz, presumably to reduce the signal saturation.
 From what I gathered, these amplifiers have the slew-rate at least of 2V/uS to be able to accurately amplify a signal of 100kHz.
 This value was found by using the equation: